medialab/minet/docs/cli.md

 explaining "What makes up the number shown next to my Share button?").

 positional arguments:
-  column                      Name of the CSV column containing urls or a single
+  value_or_column_name        Single url to process or name of the CSV column
-                              url.
-  file                        CSV file containing the urls.
+                              containing urls when using -i/--input.

 optional arguments:
   -s SELECT, --select SELECT  Columns of input CSV file to include in the output
                               (separated by `,`).
   --total TOTAL               Total number of items to process.
 Necessary if you
                               want to display a finite progress indicator.
+  -i INPUT, --input INPUT     CSV file containing all the urls you want to
+                              process.
+Will consider `-` as stdin.
   -o OUTPUT, --output OUTPUT  Path to the output file.
 Will consider `-` as
                               stdout.
 If not given, results will also be printed to stdout.